-Children's social care contact and referrals
+Children's Social Care Contact and Referrals

-If the DSL is aware that children's social care are currently involved with a young person involved in an incident of youth produced sexual imagery then they will contact children's social care.
+If the DSL is aware that children's social care is currently involved with a young person involved in an incident of youth produced sexual imagery, then they will contact children's social care.
 They will also contact children's social care if they believe they may be involved, or have been involved with a young person in the past.